-The main feature of a Turkish bath is that are small rooms of dry heat, rather than saunas or steamroom.
+The main feature of a Turkish bath is that are small rooms of dry heat, rather than saunas or steam room.
 After building up a sweat for 10-15 minutes in the dry heat room, you shower and then take a plunge in the ornate cold pool.
 And repeat.
 You finish off relaxing on a bed in one of the original relaxation cubicles.
-Carlisle’s Turkish Baths also have a sauna and steam room.

 Yes.
-One day a week it is men only and one day a week is women only.
-The other five days are mixed.
+One day a week was men only and one day a week is women only.
+The other five days were mixed.
 Similar to many spas you must be over 16 to use the Turkish Baths.

 In 2010 Carlisle’s then MP, Eric Martlew, successfully applied to Historic England to list the Turkish Baths.
 Although the Turkish Baths are Grade II listed, the 1884 Public Baths Building and the 1920 Ladies Waiting Room and Slipper Baths are not listed.

 The Grade II listed Turkish Baths cannot be demolished, but the listing does not guarantee their continued use as Turkish Baths and they could be converted into a bar, a hotel or even flats.
 The remainder of the Public Baths building is not listed and therefore could be demolished leaving the Turkish Baths entirely on their own.